Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

   <figcaption>

-  Benchmark's results for the original query.
+  Benchmark's results for the original query with `COUNT` and `LEFT JOIN`.

   </figcaption>
 </figure>